script-0/The-Journey/readme.md

 Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for your payload.
 When we intercept the request, we already bypass the HTML security.

+5. Multiple vulnerabilities

+If you find some input that is not sanitized, you can try multiple types of vulnerabilities.
+Below you find a list of the vulnerabilities you should learn in order to exploit weakness in inputs sanitization.
 ```
+**Learn about:** `Types of XSS` `SQL Injection` `HTML Injection` `Server Side Template Injection`
+`Local File Inclusion` `Command Injection`

 <br>

 ## Learning Material
+In Cybersecurity, we find a community that likes to share its knowledge and it is easy to find a lot of interesting material, below you can find some topics with learning resources and tools.

 <!-- ACKNOWLEDGEMENTS -->
 ## Awesome Resources